Stratio/sparta/doc/src/site/sphinx/examples.rst

     sudo service mongod start

 * Next we run SpaRkTA and send the policy.
+If you are using the sandbox, you may need to start a new ssh session ( **vagrant ssh** ).
-This policy contains the configuration that tells SpaRkTA where to read, where to write and how to transform the input data::
+You could do this byThis policy contains the configuration that tells SpaRkTA where to read, where to write and how to transform the input data::

     cd /opt/sds/sparkta